 First date of payment.

-Payment of Injury Benefit is made from the fourth day of incapacity.
+Normally, payment of Injury Benefit is made from the seventh day of incapacity.

 The day of the accident may be regarded as the first day of incapacity.
 This may also apply in the case of nightworkers.